Speak to our specialist nurses

 Borderline resectable cancer is cancer that has grown very close to the major blood vessels near the pancreas.
 It may be possible to remove the cancer, but it depends which blood vessels are affected and how far the cancer has grown.

 Chemotherapy together with radiotherapy (chemoradiotherapy) may be suitable for some people with borderline resectable pancreatic cancer.
-Sometimes radiotherapy may be used on its own, but this is less common.
 These treatments aim to shrink the cancer enough to make it possible to remove it with surgery.
+You will usually have a CT scan four to six weeks after chemoradiotherapy, to see if surgery might be possible.

 Locally advanced pancreatic cancer is cancer that has spread to the large blood vessels near the pancreas, or to several lymph nodes.

 If you have cancer that has spread to other parts of the body (advanced or metastatic cancer) it may cause pain by pressing on other organs or nerves near the pancreas.
 You may be able to have radiotherapy to help the pain.
 This is called palliative radiotherapy.

-Palliative radiotherapy may also be helpful if the cancer has spread to other areas such as the bones.
+Palliative radiotherapy may also be helpful if the cancer has spread to other places such as the bones.

 Review date January 2026